Dalbec's HR helps Red Sox avoid sweep, beat Yankees 4-3 - NewsBreak

 New York's Anthony Rizzo made it 3-all with a two-run single in the fourth, scoring Yankees newcomers Isiah Kiner-Falefa and Jose Trevino after they opened the inning with their first hits in pinstripes.

 Rizzo and Giancarlo Stanton continued torrid starts to the season.
 Rizzo had a hit and walked twice, and Stanton had three hits.
-Both homered in each of New York's first two games.
-Stanton had gone deep in six straight games against the Red Sox, including the postseason.
+Both homered in each of New York's first two games, and Stanton had homered in six straight games against the Red Sox, including the postseason.

-Boston is going closer-by-committee to start the year, and Diekman surely earned himself another ninth-inning look.
-The sidearm-slinging lefty struck out Aaron Judge on 11 pitches to open the ninth, then got Stanton and Joey Gallo swinging, too.
+Diekman struck out Aaron Judge on 11 pitches to start the ninth, then got Stanton and Joey Gallo swinging, too.

 Yankees starter Jordan Montgomery took Xander Bogaerts' 103 mph grounder off his left knee in the first inning and fell to the ground screaming.
 He remained in the game but gave up Martinez's RBI double the next at-bat and trailed 2-0 after the top of the first.

-Montgomery completed 3 1/3 innings of three-run ball.
-Yankees manager Aaron Boone said X-rays on Montgomery’s knee were negative, but the left-hander was stiffening up after the game.
-He will be re-evaluated Monday.

-“Obviously to see him rolling around like that in pain was certainly concerning,” Boone said.
-“Pretty gutsy effort to kind of walk it off.”

-New York forced Houck to throw 31 pitches in the bottom of the inning but left the bases loaded.
-The first inning took 37 minutes, part of yet another sluggish Sox-Yanks game that lasted 3:40.
+New York forced Tanner Houck to throw 31 pitches in the bottom of the inning but left the bases loaded.
+The first inning took 37 minutes, part of yet another sluggish Sox-Yanks game that took 3:40 to complete.

 Yankees leadoff man Josh Donaldson struck out looking three times for the first time in his career.
 All three came against Houck.